SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

  Thanks to creating your site in [Part 1](/_posts/2022-03-08-getting-started-with-blogging-using-github-pages-and-jekyll.md) and theming your site in [Part 2](/_posts/2022-03-11-Applying-a-theme-to-your-GitHub-pages-site.md), you already have a nice looking site, maybe with a little flair, it is time to start writing some content.
 Whether that content is a blog post or a regular page for your site, you want to make writing easy and if at all possible, avoid installing any tools.

- Well, thankfully GitHub still has your back thanks to the awesome [VSCode](https://code.visualstudio.com/) for the web editor built right in to the GitHub website.
+ Well, thankfully GitHub still has your back thanks to the awesome [VSCode](https://code.visualstudio.com/) for the web editor built right into the GitHub website.

  ## VS Code on the web